stanman71/Miranda/install.md

 #### 1.2 Terraform

-- To create a project for Terraform, login to the deployment server (172.25.1.71) with user "root" after your public SSH key, created on your laptop, was added.
+- To create a project for Terraform, login to the main deployment server (172.25.1.71) with user "root" after your public SSH key, created on your laptop, was added.

        >>> Putty